loudest/argus/README.md

 Our approach for satisfying this challenge was to:

 - Utilize the computer's webcam to detect bounding boxes for eyes, nose, and mouth.
 Once the bounding region has been assigned with machine learning, the biometric marker is compared against a mathematical predictive models to improved facial recognition detection.
+- Run the webcam on a Raseberry PI or server with Flask acting as a micro-service to stream video realtime as a image/jpeg video feed.

 ## Team Members